Performance improvement: Methods

-Performance is an abstract concept and must be represented by concrete, measurable phenomena or events to be measured.
-Baseball athlete performance is abstract covering many different types of activities.
+Performance is an abstract concept and must be represented by concrete, measurable goals or objectives.
+For example, a baseball player's performance is abstract as it encompasses various activities.
 Batting average is a concrete measure of a particular performance attribute for a particular game role, batting, for the game of baseball.

-Performance assumes an actor of some kind but the actor could be an individual person or a group of people acting in concert.
+Performance assumes an actor of some kind, but the actor could be an individual person or a group of people acting in concert.
 The performance platform is the infrastructure or devices used in the performance act.

 There are two main ways to improve performance: improving the measured attribute by using the performance platform more effectively, or by improving the measured attribute by modifying the performance platform, which in turn allows a given level of use to be more effective in producing the desired output.

-For instance, in several sports such as tennis and golf, there have been technological improvements in the apparatuses used in these sports.
+For instance, in several sports such as tennis and golf, there have been technological improvements in the apparatuses used.
 The improved apparatus in turn allows players to achieve better performance with no improvement in skill by purchasing new equipment.
 The apparatus, the golf club and golf ball or the tennis racket, provide the player with a higher theoretical performance limit.

 Performance is a measure of the results achieved.
 Performance efficiency is the ratio between effort expended and results achieved.
 The difference between current performance and the theoretical performance limit is the performance improvement zone.

 Another way to think of performance improvement is to see it as improvement in four potential areas: